 Relevant voluntary or paid work experience can also be of great benefit.
 The experience may be gained in any commercial area that requires contact with the general public or customers.
 Larger employers may even run holiday placements and courses that can give useful insight into the profession.

 Employers also look for experience from extracurricular activities or part-time work that demonstrates communication skills and customer interaction.
-Examples include working in retail, telesales work, being a student ambassador during university open days, ‘street teaming’, or other kinds of promotions work.
+Examples include working in retail, telesales work, being a student ambassador during university open days, ‘street teaming’, fashion executive search or other kinds of promotions work.

 Key skills required for a marketing executive